bfioritto/typeburrito/_posts/2016-02-09-how-to-combine-typefaces.markdown

 Why?
 Because there’s more of it.
 It will have a bigger visual impact on your design, so make sure it’s spot-on.
 Just as importantly, the reader will spend much more time reading this typeface, so pick something highly legible that can be read comfortably in long blocks.
 Choosing type is like picking a voice for your content.
 Your text face needs to be a newscaster: it’s essential that your type “speak” clearly so it can be understood by everyone.

 Your display face can have a bit more character, but don’t go for anything overly difficult to read.
-Typography's main job is to be read.
+The main job of type is to be read.

-(illustration 1: "text face, display face, don't use:" gwen eifl, sam elliot, boomhauer)

 <h2>Unity and Variety</h2>